 The advantage of a ceramic blade is that it won’t rust or become pitted by acidic foods, unlike steel blades.
-Ceramic knives won’t absorb odors or flavors from the food.
-As well as an enduring sharp edge, each of these is a considerable advantage to using a ceramic knife in your kitchen.
+It also won’t absorb odors or flavors from the food.
+So as well as an enduring sharp cutting edge, these are many advantages of having one of these in your kitchen.

-Never try to pry or lever apart frozen packets with a ceramic knife, for example.
-Never use these for chopping or cutting boned meat.
+- Never try to pry or lever apart frozen packets with a ceramic knife, for example.
+Never use these for chopping or cutting boned meat (boneless meat is okay).

-Always store them in sleeves or a suitable knife block.
-Storing them without could damage them where other utensils or surfaces are likely to collide with them.
+- Always store them in sleeves or a suitable knife block.
+Storing them without protection could damage their cutting edge where other utensils or surfaces collide with them.
 I covered this type of care in more detail in my article about right ways of storing sharp knives.

-- Store carefully.
-Using a butcher block to store your ceramic knife will keep it from getting bumped around in a drawer.
+Using a knife block (like the one shown below) to store your ceramic knife will keep it from getting bumped around in a drawer.
 This prevents chipping as well as potential injury from cuts due to not seeing the sharp edge.
-Additionally, you can get a knife sleeve designed explicitly for your knife.
+Additionally, you can get a knife sleeve that’s designed explicitly for the knife.